-- Keeping Children Safe in Education 2023 - Safeguarding and Child Protection Policy 2023-2024
+- Keeping Children Safe in Education 2023 - Safeguarding and Child Protection Policy 2025-2026 Safeguarding and Child Protection Walkwood Church of England Middle School

 We are aware that 'Governing bodies and proprietors should ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.'
-(Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE 2022)).
+(Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE 2024)).

-We are committed to safeguarding and promoting the welfare of all children and we take account of the information contained in the DfE documents 'Working Together to Safeguard Children' (July 2018) and 'Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE 2022)' as the safety and protection of children is of paramount importance to everyone in this school.
+We are committed to safeguarding and promoting the welfare of all children and we take account of the information contained in the DfE documents 'Working Together to Safeguard Children' (July 2023) and 'Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (DfE 2024)). 'as the safety and protection of children is of paramount importance to everyone in this school.